 Agents can take actions (using APIs, MCP, and other tools), not just generate text.
 The catch is that an agent is only as trustworthy as its instructions, permissions, and the data you give it.

 Agents are versatile, and each one is capable of handling multi-step tasks.
-For example, you could use a Zapier agent to automate lead capture and follow-up.
+For example, you could use Zapier to build an agent to automate lead capture and follow-up.
 When someone submits a form, the agent can score the lead, send it to your CRM, and send a personalized welcome email.

 Structures